Treboder/SelfHealingDeploymentRoulette/README.md

 # Deployment Roulette

-This is a project demonstating deployment skills and strategies taught in the Udacity course "Site Reliability Engineer".
+This is a project demonstrating deployment skills and strategies taught in the Udacity course "Site Reliability Engineer".
 The original repo is [nd087-c3-deployment-roulette](https://github.com/udacity/nd087-c3-deployment-roulette)

 ## Dev Machine Dependencies